-Gene Kardos (June 12, 1899 - July 27, 1980) was leader of a jazz and dance orchestra starting in 1931 and running through 1938.
+Eugene (Gene) Kardos (June 12, 1899 - July 27, 1980) was leader of a jazz and dance orchestra in the 1930s.
 He first recorded for Victor in 1931-32 and thereafter recorded for ARC's labels (Perfect, Melotone, Banner, Oriole, Romeo, Vocalion etc.) through 1938.

+Among Gene's musicians were Hymie Schertzer (sax), Vic Schoen (trumpet, arranger), Joel Shaw (piano), and Bernie Green (arranger-composer).
+There were a sizable group of Kardos recordings issued on Crown under Shaw's name and various ARC recordings under names such as Gene's Merrymakers, Art Kahn, and Bob Causer.
 Many of his early 1930s records are prized by 'hot' dance band collectors.
 From the mid-1930s, Kardos' style changed more to a hotel dance band style.
 Dick Robertson was the vocalist on many of his recordings.

 Disbanding in 1939, Kardos married and took employment with the postal service in New York City by day, while leading a small café-style band evenings at Zimmerman's Hungaria, a popular restaurant in Yorkville.
 His run there continued into the 1950s.